List of country codes on British diplomatic vehicle registration plates

+Scheme design

 Since 1979, motor vehicles operated by foreign embassies, high commissions, consulates and international organisations have been issued unique vehicle registration marks with a distinguishing format of three numbers, space, letter D or X, space and three numbers.
 The letter D is used for diplomats and X for non-diplomatic accredited personnel.

 The first group of three numbers identifies the country or international organisation.
 The second group of three numbers is a serial number sequence starting at 101 for diplomats, 400 for non-diplomatic staff of international organisations, and 700 upwards for consular or other non-diplomatic staff.
+A special typeface was used for the numbers from 1990 until 2001, when the Mandatory typeface was introduced.

-Eligible officials are required to be accredited by the Foreign & Commonwealth Office (FCO) who liaise with Specialist Registrations at the Driver & Vehicle Licensing Agency (DVLA) for issuance.
+Eligible officials are required to be accredited by the Foreign, Commonwealth and Development Office (FCDO) who liaise with Specialist Registrations at the Driver & Vehicle Licensing Agency (DVLA) for issuance.
 Guidance document INF267 (4/18) has been produced by the DVLA for accredited officials.

 Honorary consuls are not entitled under UK law to diplomatic vehicle registrations and/or driving permits.

 Many foreign embassies and high commissions have acquired 'flag' plates from the historic British car numbering systems, for example, CAN 1 (Canada), AUS 1 (Australia), BEL 12E (Belize), BF 1 and BF 2 (Burkina Faso), CHN 1 (China), FIJ 1 (Fiji), FRA 1 (France), 1 HKG (General-Director of Hong Kong Economic and Trade Office), IC 1 (Iceland), 1 NWY (Norway), NZ 1 (New Zealand), 1 PNG (Papua New Guinea), 1 JAM (Jamaica), 1 TOG (Togo), ZIM 1 (Zimbabwe), etc.